E-Discovery Data Mapping Can Be Useful in Data Privacy Processes

-Data mapping used to be a dirty word in e-discovery.
+We've come a long way from the time when "data mapping" was a dirty word in e-discovery.
 But as data becomes more dispersed and voluminous across organizations, having a centralized resource for quickly identifying where certain electronically stored information (ESI) resides is extremely valuable.
+FOIA and public records requests can be fulfilled more efficiently if there are accurate, up-to-date data maps in place.

-Still, data mapping is complex and challenging.
+Nonetheless, data mapping is complex and challenging.
 Many companies start data mapping projects only to abandon them before completion.
 So what makes data mapping so difficult?
 Here are four common challenges and shortcomings associated with data mapping and how they can be mitigated.

-Too time consuming to build:
+Too time consuming to build a data map

 Leverage systems that can automate the interviews so that follow ups, reminders and update questionnaires can be pre-scheduled and responses automatically logged.
 It also helps to start with what you know and build out.
-IT teams are responsible for managing a company's data environment for operational purposes so they will have a lot of useful information that can be used as a starting point.
+IT teams are responsible for managing a company's data environment for operational purposes, so they will have a lot of useful information that can be used as a starting point.

-Impossible to keep information up to date:
+Impossible to keep a data map up to date

 Think of a data map as a product, not a project.
 Like a product, it should be constantly evaluated, updated and assessed for quality.
 Failing to take this approach usually results in a data map becoming outdated before it provides any real value to the company.
-As mentioned above, having a defined, automated process can keep information coming in on a more consistent basis so that it doesn't feel like every update has to be its own, tedious new project.
+As mentioned above, having a defined, automated process can keep information coming in on a more consistent basis so that it doesn't feel like every update has to be its own time-consuming project.
 Another way to ensure the data map stays updated is to make sure that it is fully integrated with the company's HR and asset management systems so that the map reflects current employee and systems information.

 A common mistake organizations make with data maps is that they omit important information and therefore render the data map far less useful than it should be.
 Before any data mapping initiative gets off the ground, project organizers should assemble all the key stakeholders and gather feedback on what information needs to be included.
 For example, a company's general counsel will want to make sure the data map includes retention schedules, litigation risk profile and accessibility constraints of particular data sources.
 Meanwhile, a chief privacy officer will likely want to know which data sources contain sensitive customer information that must be carefully protected.
 Understanding how different business units plan to interact and use the data map will help guide the information gathering and make the process of building the map far more efficient.